nnn1590/FastHCADecoder/README.md

 This program is strictly for decoding to WAV quickly.
 If you need a HCA streaming library, consider using [libcgss](https://github.com/hozuki/libcgss).

 ![Screenshot](https://i.imgur.com/Px6cAEJ.png)
-Comparison between original and fast hca decoders were performed on an i7-920.
+Comparison between the original decoder and fast hca decoder (x64) was performed on an i7-920.

 # Changes to original
  - Multithreaded CRI HCA decoding (much higher performance)